 Safety is of utmost importance selecting healthcare power supplies.
 Low-voltage, UL-Listed power supplies reduce the risk of fires or shock to protect patients and facility owners.

 A well designed, continuous power source is preferable to intermittent battery charging for long hours of use and reduces staff maintenance.
-The best option is a centralized power supply to power multiple units from a central location such as a closet, without the need for outlets at each location.
+The best option is a centralized power supply.
+This will power multiple units from a central location without the need for outlets at each location.

 The mount is the foundation of your arm-mounted patient entertainment system.
 The mount needs to be secure, theft-resistant, and blend in with the aesthetics of your patient room.
 There are many ways to mount a personal patient arm system.
 You can mount it from the headwall, sidewall, floor or counter, a chair, from the ceiling, or on mobile TV carts.

 A well designed arm delivers a comfortable, enjoyable experience for the patient, and cable management for the facility.
 A good arm is UL-Listed, seamlessly hides the cables, and is well-balanced to stay in position.
 Some TVs gradually sink because the arm is weak or not designed to support that device.
 A great arm allows maintenance staff to change internal cables in-place, with minimal disruption to patients.

 The device you select for the patient needs to provide value to the patient and your staff.
 Healthcare providers can’t afford disruptions with device glitches and TV service interruptions.
 Choose a device built for healthcare with a proven track record, simple to navigate and easy to use.

 The TV must have Pro:Idiom to decrypt TV channels.
 It should be able to run at long hours each day without risk of overheating or dead batteries.
 A well designed arm-mounted device will have high-quality speakers, a headphone jack, and cleanable touch screen.